 There are several types of surveillance cameras available with varying capabilities.
 The right type of security camera installed correctly in the right place is critical to your building’s security.
 Broken security cameras, cameras that don’t work, cameras with the wrong capabilities, etc. are all vulnerabilities to your facility’s security.

 Location of Current Cameras

-Thoroughly review current security cameras for existing capabilities and status, and consider what that monitored area needs.
+Thoroughly review installed security cameras for current security camera placement, existing capabilities, and current status, and consider what that monitored area needs.
 Also, take note of where cameras are placed in your building.
 What areas are currently monitored and what areas are not?
 Are the best places to install security cameras fully monitored and covered?

 Security Camera Capabilities